jsonMartin/readwise-mirror/README.md

 As a reference for performance, syncing my library of 5,067 Highlights across 92 books and 9 articles took approximately 20 seconds.

 ## Manual Installation

+### Using BRAT for Beta Testing

+The current recommended way to test beta features is through frozen beta versions using BRAT:

+1. Install the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin in Obsidian
+2. Go to the [releases page](https://github.com/jsonMartin/readwise-mirror/releases) and note the latest beta version number (e.g. `1.5.1-beta.1`), labeled as pre-release
+3. Open BRAT settings and add the beta repository:
+   - Click "Add Beta Plugin with frozen version"
+   - Enter `jsonMartin/readwise-mirror`
+   - Enter the version number you noted from releases (e.g. `1.5.1-beta.1`)
+   - Click "Add Plugin"

+Note: Beta versions are currently distributed as frozen releases that must be installed through BRAT's version selector.
+In the future, BRAT might support a feature that allows automatic updates to the latest pre-release version on GitHub.

+### Manual Download

 - Browse to [releases](https://github.com/jsonMartin/readwise-mirror/releases)
 - Download `main.js` and `manifest.json` of the latest release